Background pattern

 Common (may affect up to 1 in 10 people):

-Modification of heart function (symptoms are a slowing of heart rate).
+Modification of heart function (symptoms are a slowing of the heart rate).
 This occurs especially in the first 2 to 3 months after starting treatment.

-Other adverse reactions have also been reported:
+Other side effects have also been reported:

 Common (may affect up to 1 in 10 people):